 The research is clear — gambling ads are more than annoying they’re extremely harmful, particularly for kids.

-- Sports wagering is the fastest-growing form of gambling in Australia, doubling in the five years to 2017-2018, with losses now exceeding more than $1 billion annually.
+- Sports wagering is the fastest-growing form of gambling in Australia, doubling in the five years to 2017-2018, with losses now exceeding more than $1.2 billion annually (and turnover about 10 times that).

-- One in three high school students report they have already gambled.
+- One in three high school students report they have already gambled, with students who reported a mental health condition also more likely to report they had gambled in the previous month.

-- Despite tighter restrictions introduced during live sport in 2018, the total volume of gambling advertising has increased on television and radio by 50% since this time.
+- Despite tighter restrictions introduced during live sport in 2018, the total volume of gambling advertising has increased on television and radio by 50%, with $503.7 million collectively spent on marketing since the ban was introduced.

 - The gambling industry spent $273.2 million on advertising in Australia in 2018, up from $89.7 million in 2011.